philippdormann/GalaxyWatchRemap/README.md

 # GalaxyWatchRemap
 > ❗ Work In Progress
-GalaxyWatchRemap allows you remap the hardware buttons on the Galaxy Watch 4 & Galaxy Watch 5.
+GalaxyWatchRemap allows you to remap the hardware buttons on the Galaxy Watch 4 & Galaxy Watch 5.

 ## Why
 Samsung does not let you fully remap buttons by default